ChingHuanChiu/collie/README.md

 - [ ] TensorFlow/Keras support
 - [ ] Model monitoring and drift detection
-- [ ] Integration with Airflow/Kubeflow
 - [ ] Integrate an LLM training/fine-tuning framework
-- [ ] Solve the issue about heavy import and installation.

 ## License